LukeGrahamLandry/franca/devlog.md

+## (Aug 11) sb3

+- the project.json i get for linrays from the api is different from what i get from "save to my computer" on the website.
+- factor out jit_barrier so i can write a big comment in one place instead of explaining it every time

 ## (Aug 10) sb3

 - the website doesn't actually check that the asset's md5 name is correct but its so easy that i might as well do it right